juju/docs/src/en/charm-unmaintained-process.md

 1. Contact any of the charmers via IRC in #juju@freenode.net or if you would like confirmation on your findings.
-2. [Report a bug](https://bugs.launchpad.net/charms/) against the charm if there is not already one
+2. [Report a bug](https://bugs.launchpad.net/charms/) against the charm if there is not already one.
     - When filing a bug in Launchpad check the following:
       - Is the charm bug tracker completely barren?
       - How many bugs are there for this charm? (expired or current)